Saturday, November 28, 2020

 Cornbread Breadcrumbs

-The cranberry sauce made, I crumble the cornbread onto a sheet tray and put it in the oven below the turkey.
-I turn the crumbs at ten minutes and remove them at 20 minutes.
-After they cool, I put them in a seal-top bag so that they will not go stale on contact with our rain-laden air.
+The cranberry sauce made, crumble the cornbread onto a sheet tray and put it in the oven below the turkey.
+Turn the crumbs at ten minutes and remove them at 20 minutes.
+After they cool, put them in a seal-top bag so that they will not go stale.

 Rehydrating Porcini